samiaab1990/samiaab1990/README.md

 ### Hi there 👋 I'm Samia

 - 🙂 <b>Pronouns</b>: she/her
 - 📊 <b>Experience</b>: I have years of experience in <b> R, SQL and Python </b> as well as <b>HTML and CSS</b> and specialize in automation, package development, data analysis and visualization.
-Some accomplishments:
+Some highlights:
   - ✨ I've created several data visualizations, some of which you can find in my [Data Visualizations](https://github.com/samiaab1990/Data-Visualizations) repository
   - ✨ I've contributed to and created packages in R and Python
   - ✨ I maintain a theme for highlight.js